 Bailey was working on a story about the bakery's bankruptcy and an internal power struggle between Yusef Bey IV, a biological son of late business founder Yusuf Ali Bey, and older members of the organization who had taken the Bey name and considered themselves adopted sons.

-In North Oakland on Saturday, supporters of the now defunct bakery gathered on San Pablo Avenue said, they, too, mourned Bailey and demanded more answers
+In North Oakland on Saturday, supporters of the now defunct bakery gathered on San Pablo Avenue said, they, too, mourned Bailey and demanded more answers about his killing and the police investigation of it.

 "There's a bunch of questions that remain to be answered," said Saleem Bey, a former bakery officer who took the family name.
 He was a source of information for Bailey's story, which never was published.